Concordium/concordium.github.io/source/shared/smart-contracts/general/contract-instances.rst

 ==================================

-The state of a smart contract instance consists of two parts, the user-defined state and the amount of GTU the contract holds, i.e., its *balance*.
+The state of a smart contract instance consists of two parts, the user-defined state and the amount of CCD the contract holds, i.e., its *balance*.
 When referring to state we typically mean only the user-defined state.
-The reason for treating the GTU amount separately is that GTU can only be spent and received according to rules of the network, e.g., contracts cannot create or destroy GTU tokens.
+The reason for treating the CCD amount separately is that CCD can only be spent and received according to rules of the network, e.g., contracts cannot create or destroy CCD tokens.

 .. _contract-instances-init-on-chain: